 After you have completed the order and setup process you may be wondering what to expect next.

-For the first 30 days after your domain is setup we'll accept email that is sent to any address on the domain (this is also known as the 'catch-all' feature).
+By default, the Catch-all feature is enabled for your domain, meaning that SpamHero will accept email that is sent to any address on the domain.
 When we receive a "good" message we'll deliver it to your domain and mark the address as one that we should accept mail for in the future.